 In its most severe form, alcohol withdrawal can lead to a dangerous complication called delirium tremens (DT).
 DT is characterized by altered mental status (including extreme confusion, agitation, and hallucinations) and hyperactivity in the central nervous system.
 If left untreated, DT can cause kidney and liver damage, organ failure, cardiac arrest, and death.

 Depending on the severity of a person’s alcohol use disorder, it’s also possible to experience chronic symptoms of withdrawal which can last up to a year after quitting drinking.
-This is known as post-acute withdrawal syndrome (PAWS), and may include intermittent signs and symptoms such as emotional outbursts and lability, anxiety, decreased energy, memory problems, difficulty sleeping, dizziness, delayed reflexes, and an increased proneness to accidents.
+This is known as post-acute withdrawal syndrome (PAWS) and may include intermittent signs and symptoms such as emotional outbursts and lability, anxiety, decreased energy, memory problems, difficulty sleeping, dizziness, delayed reflexes, and increased proneness to accidents.

 Experiencing alcohol withdrawal symptoms once increases the risk of experiencing them again.
-People with more severe forms of alcohol use disorder, a longer history of drinking, and/or other co-morbidities are also at a greater risk of going through withdrawal symptoms.
+People with more severe forms of an alcohol use disorder, a longer history of drinking, and/or other co-morbidities are also at a greater risk of going through withdrawal symptoms.

-Why Can Alcohol Withdrawal be So Dangerous?
+Why Can Alcohol Withdrawal Be So Dangerous?

 It’s possible to die of alcohol withdrawal.
 (An aside: a common myth is that it’s not possible to die of opiate withdrawal.
 This isn’t true.
 Opiate withdrawal deaths are possible, typically due to excessively high levels of sodium in the body from excessive diarrhea and vomiting.
 However, alcohol withdrawal deaths are more common).